-Other carbon pools that can be indirectly measured from remote sensing include BGB root and SOC (see the section 'Limitations of Remote Sensing Technologies' for more information).
+Other carbon pools that can be indirectly measured from remote sensing include BGB root and SOC (See Section 7, Limitations of Remote Sensing Technologies, p.
+21).
 In the case of BGB, it is generally estimated from AGB using a root-to-shoot ratio (R/S) or conversion factors (Mokany et al., 2006; Rovai & Twilley, 2021).
 For SOC, the most common approach is to correlate on-the-ground patterns with remotely sensed imagery that impact SOC storage, such as vegetation or topography (Angelopoulou et al., 2019).